Possible Bearish Inside Day Candle Pattern Detected for Olin Corp (NYSE:OLN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Olin Corp (NYSE:OLN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Olin Corp (NYSE:OLN) based on the price action in the company's shares.
-Today's price range of $11.58 and $11.90 is within yesterday's high and low of the day.
+Yesterday's price range of $11.52 and $12.13 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Olin Corp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

-Potential upside of 236.5% exists for Olin Corp, based on a current level of $11.62 and analysts' average consensus price target of $39.10.
-Olin Corp shares should first meet resistance at the 50-day moving average (MA) of $12.71 and find additional resistance at the 200-day MA of $16.46.

 Olin Corporation manufactures chemicals and ammunition products.
 The Company manufactures and sells chlorine, caustic soda, sodium hydrosulfite, hydrochloric acid, hydrogen, sodium chlorate, bleach products, and potassium hydroxide.
 Olin also manufactures products that include sporting ammunition, reloading components, small caliber military ammunition and industrial cartridges.